chaochaobar/The-Subject-ID-File/README.md

 # The-Subject-ID-File
-The Subject-ID.xlsx file includes the Subject ID (from ADNI data base), which was used in the research of 'Predicting MCI Progression with FDG-PET and Cognitive Scores: a longitudinal study'
+The Subject-ID.xlsx file includes the Subject ID (from ADNI data base), which was used in the research of 'Predicting MCI Progression with FDG-PET and Cognitive Scores: a longitudinal study'.
+For further information can send E-mail to Yongchao Li, E-mail: ychli18@lzu.edu.cn